What Is A Men’s Group? A Facilitator’s View 13 Feb 2019

 In normal life you can play many roles and be more of an actor, but in group you are asked to be true to your deepest self.
 To relax and see what presents from within you.
 To be quiet enough that you might hear what is actually going on for you, behind the usual mental chatter or presenting a sociable persona.
 In ‘A Men’s Group’ you can simply be yourself.
 Your true self.

 ‘A Men’s Group’ has many different ways of being together but mainly we sit in a circle and relax and share.
-Sometimes laughter, sometimes in the quiet of going-within for five minutes.
+Sometimes laughter, sometimes in the quiet of going-within for several minutes.
 We use many different ways that create a flow of being present to each other as well as to oneself.

 My own process includes finding out who I am as a facilitator.
 I commit to being as present and real as I am able, and as loving and truthful as I can be.
 For me, this is a powerful opportunity to feel who I am in this role, and take the risk to speak my mind when it feels appropriate to do so.